chrisgrieser/nvim-origami/README.md

 ```

 ## Limitations
-[Using formatting plugins will still open all your folds](https://www.reddit.com/r/neovim/comments/164gg5v/preserve_folds_when_formatting/) and unfortunately, there is nothing this plugin can do about it.
-Using [lsp.buf.format()](https://neovim.io/doc/user/lsp.html#vim.lsp.buf.format()) preserves folds, so you should consider switching to [the efm LSP](https://github.com/mattn/efm-langserver), if you want your folds to resist formatting.
+[Many formatting plugins will open all your folds](https://www.reddit.com/r/neovim/comments/164gg5v/preserve_folds_when_formatting/) and unfortunately, there is nothing this plugin can do about it.
+The only two tools that are able to preserve folds are the [efm-language-server](https://github.com/mattn/efm-langserver) and [conform.nvim](https://github.com/stevearc/conform.nvim).

 ## Other Folding Plugins
 - [fold-cycle.nvim](https://github.com/jghauser/fold-cycle.nvim)